paulmsw/fb-jekyll/_reviews/all/1xbet_com.md

 deposit_methods_: '80'

-deposit_methods_n: '100'

 withdrawal_methods_: '72'

-withdrawal_methods_n: '100'

 software_: '1569'

-software_n: '54'

 categories:
+- LuckyStreak
+- Tom Horn Gaming
+- Igrosoft
+- Playtech
+- Aristocrat
+- Betsoft
+- Inbet Games
+- Betgames
 - Topgame
-- Amatic Industries
-- Booongo Gaming
-- Playtech
-- Ezugi
-- Microgaming
+- Endorphina
-- Tom Horn Gaming
+- Red Rake Gaming
 - XPro Gaming
-- Endorphina
-- Novomatic
 - Pragmatic Play
-- GameArt
+- Microgaming
-- Betsoft
+- Ezugi
 - Future Gaming Solutions
 - NetEnt
-- Igrosoft
-- ZEUS PLAY
-- Inbet Games
 - Play'n GO
 - Evolution Gaming
-- Aristocrat
-- Red Rake Gaming
+- Booongo Gaming
 - EGT Interactive
+- GameArt
+- ZEUS PLAY
-- LuckyStreak
+- Novomatic
-- Betgames
+- Amatic Industries

 tags:
+- Otopay
+- Boleto
+- GiroPay
+- EPS
+- Instant Banking
+- Ticket Premium
+- Svyazno
 - Euteller
+- oxxo
+- WebMoney
+- Sepa
+- WeChat Pay
+- TrustPay
+- Nordea
+- Postepay
+- AstroPay Direct
+- Trustly
+- Przelewy24
+- MyCitadel
+- Paybox
+- Neteller
+- Wallet One
-- ATM Online
+- EasyPay
 - Neosurf
-- Abaqoos
-- Privat24
+- Skrill
-- PayKwik
+- Megafone
-- Teleingreso
+- Alfa Click
-- Todito Cash
+- ePay
-- Postepay
+- Litecoin
-- DineroMail
+- Visa
-- ePay.bg
+- Fast Bank Transfer
 - PayKasa
-- EPS
 - Quick Pay
-- Litecoin
-- Bank Wire Transfer
-- Fast Bank Transfer
-- Dogecoin
-- Nordea
 - QIWI
+- Redpagos (by Neteller)
-- eKonto
+- PayKwik
 - Entropay
+- Todito Cash
+- HSBC
+- Dogecoin
+- Perfect Money
-- Webpay (by Neteller)
+- BankLink
+- Paysec THB
-- Multibanco
+- EcoPayz
-- Przelewy24
+- Privat24
 - iDEAL
+- moneta.ru
+- eKonto
+- Mobile payments Beeline
+- Santander
 - MoneySafe
+- Skrill 1-Tap
+- Rapida
+- DineroMail
+- Abaqoos
+- Carte Bleue
+- AstroPay Card
+- Vimo Wallet
-- Instant Banking
+- ATM Online
 - Boku
+- ePay.bg
+- Bank Wire Transfer
+- PAGOFACIL
+- Bitcoin
+- Multibanco
+- Webpay (by Neteller)
 - Paysafe Card
-- Sepa
+- Yandex Money
 - Sofortuberwaisung
+- Sberbank Online
 - china union pay
-- Boleto
-- Svyazno
-- Carte Bleue
-- oxxo
-- Skrill
-- Skrill 1-Tap
-- Ticket Premium
-- Vimo Wallet
-- Mobile payments Beeline
-- Neteller
-- MyCitadel
-- Otopay
-- Megafone
-- Paysec THB
-- BankLink
-- Sberbank Online
-- WeChat Pay
+- Tele2
 - MasterCard
+- UTEL
+- Lobanet
+- Teleingreso
-- HSBC
+- Prepaid Cards
-- PAGOFACIL
+- CartaSi
 - Payeer
-- Rapida
-- Wallet One
-- ePay
-- Alfa Click
-- Perfect Money
-- Yandex Money
-- Visa
-- EasyPay
 - Maestro
-- GiroPay
-- Prepaid Cards
-- WebMoney
-- CartaSi
-- AstroPay Card
-- Lobanet
-- Redpagos (by Neteller)
-- AstroPay Direct
-- Bitcoin
-- Santander
-- TrustPay
-- moneta.ru
-- EcoPayz
-- UTEL
-- Paybox
-- Trustly
-- Tele2
 - Live casino available
 - Live chat open 24/7
 - Instant play available

-terms: '*18+ T&Cs Apply.
-BeGambleAware.org'
+terms: Terms & Conditions Apply - BeGambleAware.org

 ---

+## title 2
+When you start typing an Emmet abbreviation, you will see the abbreviation displayed in the suggestion list.
+If you have the suggestion documentation fly-out open, you will see a preview of the expansion as you type.
+If you are in a stylesheet file, the expanded abbreviation shows up in the suggestion list sorted among the other CSS suggestions.

+### title 3
+Using Tab for Emmet expansions
+If you want to use the Tab key for expanding the Emmet abbreviations, add the following setting:

+### title 3
+"emmet.triggerExpansionOnTab": true
+This setting allows using the Tab key for indentation when text is not an Emmet abbreviation.

+## title 2
+Emmet when quickSuggestions are disabled
+If you have disabled the editor.quickSuggestions setting, you won't see suggestions as you type.
+You can still trigger suggestions manually by pressing ⌃Space and see the preview.

+Disable Emmet in suggestions